Author: Jeff Bacon

 Inheritance and Family Wealth

-Gifts and inheritances are generally separate property under Oklahoma law, but documentation matters.
+Gifts and inheritances are generally separate property under Oklahoma law.
+But documentation matters.
 A prenup reinforces that line.

 Spousal Support / Alimony

-Within limits, parties can address how (or whether) spousal support would be paid.
+Within limits, parties can address how, or whether, spousal support would be paid.
 Courts review these provisions for fairness at the time of enforcement.

 Debt